ContainerSSH/containerssh.github.io/docs/reference/upcoming/configserver.md

 !!! note
     We have an [OpenAPI document](../api/authconfig) available for the authentication and configuration server.
 You can check the exact values available there, or use the OpenAPI document to generate parts of your server code.

+!!! tip
+    We provide a [Go library](https://github.com/ContainerSSH/configuration) to create a configuration server.

 The config server will receive a request in following format:

 ```json